geirolz/fp-microservice/doc/infra/how-to-create-a-new-route.md

 ## How to create a new route
 Steps
+1. Create route tests
-1. Create route endpoint definition
+2. Create route endpoint definition
-2. Create Route implementation
+3. Create route implementation
-3. Add route to service routes
+4. Add route to service routes

+### 1. Create route tests
+TODO

-### 1. Create route endpoint definition
+### 2. Create route endpoint definition

 The package `[...].infra.route.endpoint` contains only the endpoint api definition and the contract model.
 So, to create a new endpoint definition we have to: